IlianIliev/python-courses/README.md

 - add a list of IDEs
 - add a list of Tutorials
 - add a list of things to learn in parallel (git, algorithms, databases)

+*This is an user curated list.
+The repository owner holds no responsibility for the quality or availability of the content.
+Feel free to report broken links or low quelity content.*